 Each walk-in tent is comfortably furnished with sisal floor mats, twin beds, or a double with quality bedding (some of the most comfortable beds we have slept in!) and bedside tables with battery-powered hurricane lamps.
 There’s a luggage trunk, a hanging rail and canvas hanging shelving where you’ll find linen dressing gowns, insect repellent and spray, and a laundry bag.
 There are no cooling fans or plug points in the tents but guests can charge batteries from a 220-volt inverter system in the safari vehicles; just bring your own three round-pin adaptor (the plugs are like those in South Africa, . plugs, or the old-style UK ones).

-The central main area is a simple open-sided mess tent with dining tables and chairs, a tea and coffee station, a bar table with a good selection of standard spirits, and a side-table stocked with board games, wildlife magazines and reference books.
+The central main area of Savute Under Canvas is a simple open-sided mess tent with dining tables and chairs, a tea and coffee station, a bar table with a good selection of standard spirits, and a side-table stocked with board games, wildlife magazines and reference books.
 Most evening meals are served under the stars, weather permitting, and a nearby campfire provides a social spot for pre- or post-dinner drinks.

 Our viewSavute Under Canvas suits those seeking an adventurous, yet very comfortable, mobile-camping experience.
-The service, food and guiding is typically excellent, run by an experienced and hospitable team.
-It’s a more economical option to many of Botswana’s permanent safari camps, particularly during the peak season from June to October.
-You can expect good game viewing, with the highest concentration of wildlife between April and November.
-The potential drawbacks are the national park restrictions (no night drives, guided walks or off-roading, and in high season you can expect crowding of vehicles at noteworthy sightings, more so during the busy season.
-If you’re visiting Savuti in combination with private reserves elsewhere in Botswana, then we recommend that you start with the national park if possible, before moving on to the more remote wildlife areas where you will encounter fewer visitors.
+The service, food and guiding are typically excellent, run by an experienced and hospitable team.
+It’s less costly than many of Botswana’s permanent camps, particularly during the peak season from June to October.
+You can expect good game viewing, with the highest concentration of wildlife.
+Conversely, national park restrictions preclude night drives, guided walks or off-roading, and in high season you can expect crowding of vehicles at noteworthy sightings.
+Thus we recommend that you start your trip here, before moving on to the more remote wildlife areas where you will encounter fewer visitors.